Configuration¶

 ghg_pricing_enabled: true

-The scenario name becomes part of all output paths:
+With default path roots, the scenario name becomes part of all output paths:

 Built models: